 β1/β2 Entrance angle, e.g. the angle between the reference axis and the illumination axis.
 The illumination angle consists of a vertical component (symbol β1) and a horizontal component (symbol β2).
 For any direction the vertical angle is always given first.

-NOTE 1 These angles are usually not larger than 90 but, for completeness, the full range is defined as
+NOTE 1 These angles are usually not larger than 90° but, for completeness, the full range is defined as

 -90° < β1 < 90° and